se-edu/se-book/gitAndGithub/commit/text.md

 <box type="info" seamless>

-When you stage a change, the change is moved to the _staging area_, which is a file Git uses to store information about what will go into your next commit. **The staging area is also called the “index”** by the Git practitioners.
+When you stage a change, the change is moved to the _staging area_, which is a file Git uses to store information about what will go into your next commit. **The staging area is also called the 'index'** by the Git practitioners.
 </box>

 {{ show_git_tabs('_2') }}